ViaFerrata/OrcaSong/docs/orcasong.rst

 Adding mc_info
 --------------

-To add info from the mc_tracks (or from wherever), you can define some function `my_mcinfo_extractor` which takes as an input a km3pipe blob, and outputs a dict mapping str to float.
+To add info from the mc_tracks (or from anywhere in the blob), you can define some function `my_mcinfo_extractor` which takes as an input a km3pipe blob, and outputs a dict mapping str to float.